aquaris-dev/aquaris-dev.github.io/_posts/2018-04-02-device-status.md

 Hello all and welcome to the second aquaris-dev team update of 2018,

-We're starting to rememeber to make blogs once a month and we're sorry about the delay in our news updates, but real life comes first, and we barely remember to update this..
+We're starting to remember to make blogs once a month and we're sorry about the delay in our news updates, but real life comes first, and we barely remember to update this..

 If you like to read more regular news on this website, please consider joining the team as a [developer](/contribute.html).